parkwaydental

 Incomplete Extraction and Broken Roots

-Retained root fragments can cause chronic infection, pain, and complications that make eventual professional extraction much more difficult and expensive.
+Adult teeth have roots that can be curved, multiple, or unexpectedly long.
+Without proper instruments and technique, it is very easy to break the tooth, leaving root fragments embedded in the jaw.
+Retained root fragments cause chronic infection, pain, and complications that make eventual professional extraction much more difficult and expensive.
 They can also lead to cysts or granulomas forming around the remaining root tip, which may require surgical removal.

 Severe Bleeding and Nerve Damage